socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 1. Functional requirements are often communicated and specified as [User Stories](../artifact-templates/DPR-UserStory.md) and/or [Use Cases](../artifact-templates/DPR-UseCase.md).
 2. [Domain Models](../artifact-templates/DPR-DomainModel.md) on different levels of elaboration and refinement capture the results of Object-Oriented Analysis and Design (OOAD) in general and [Tactic DDD](DPR-TacticDDD.md) in particular; [Context Maps](../artifact-templates/DPR-StrategicDDDContextMap.md) result from [Strategic DDD](DPR-StrategicDDD.md).
-3. Many templates exist for [Architectural Decision Capturing](DPR-ArchitecturalDecisionCapturing.md), which has emerged from an unwelcome but important side activity to a full-fledged practice.
+3. [Context Maps](../artifact-templates/DPR-StrategicDDDContextMap.md) can also record the results of systematic system decomposition work.
+Many templates exist for [Architectural Decision Capturing](DPR-ArchitecturalDecisionCapturing.md), which has emerged from an unwelcome but important side activity to a full-fledged practice.
 DPR includes [Y-Statements](../artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md) that can be captured in [Markdown Architectural Decision Records](https://github.com/adr/madr) or directly in the code.
 Many options for visualizing/diagramming architectures exist; DPR lists a few practices, notations, and tools in the [Architecture Modeling](DPR-ArchitectureModeling.md) activity.
 Enterprise Architecture Management and frameworks such as TOGAF are out of scope of DPR at present.
 4. The [Candidate Endpoint List (CEL)](../artifact-templates/SDPR-CandidateEndpointList.md) balances flexibility and expressivity.
 It translates user stories/use cases and domain model elements into API requirements. <!-- Online articles, for instance by [Mike Amundsen](https://www.infoq.com/articles/web-api-design-methodology/), and an [ebook by Phil Sturgeon](https://apisyouwonthate.com/books/build-apis-you-wont-hate) provide pragmatic and tangible advice for this step. -->
 5. The [Refined Endpoint List (REL)](../artifact-templates/SDPR-RefinedEndpointList.md) then is more precise and assertive.
 It can specify endpoint roles and operation responsibilities by referencing patterns, and also identify data formats and media types as well as provider implementation candidates and related decisions.
 6. Step 6 from above should be "business as usual" for agile full stack developers and integration specialists for the most part, yielding an expressive, understandable [API Description](../artifact-templates/SDPR-APIDescription.md).
 Both the abstract "port" level as well as technology-specific "adapter" bindings should be covered in it; both business and technical information has to be published in it. <!-- TODO (v2) write about "API TDD", jUnit, Postman, SOAPUI, Swagger tools, etc.; bring in review checklist from @Lauret:2019 (can also go to Step 7) -->